auth0/Guardian.swift/README.md

 Once you have the enrollment in place, you will receive a push notification every time the user has to validate his identity with MFA.

-Guardian provides a method to parse the data received from APNs and return a `AuthenticationNotification` instance ready to be used.
+Guardian provides a method to parse the data received from APNs and return a `Notification` instance ready to be used.

 For example, your `AppDelegate` might have something like this: